 It sounds like the others are beginning to prepare dinner.
 Time to eat!

 For dinner we ate beans, tortillas, salsa verde, and avocados.
-Mathew couldn’t find any bulk dehydrated refried beans before the trip so he bought dehydrated black bean soup and red beans and rice soup, and then combined both in Ziplocs.
-When he cooked it he used slightly less water so that the paste was thick enough to spread over the tortillas.
+Mathew couldn’t find any bulk dehydrated refried beans before the trip.
+So, he bought dehydrated black bean soup and red beans and rice soup.
+Then he combined both in Ziplocs.
+He cooked the mixture with slightly less water so that the paste was thick enough to spread over the tortillas.
 Quite the chef.